Code-Institute-Submissions/visit-south-east-asia/testing.md

 This results field was removed from mobile format as it was deemed unnessary and took up too much space.
 A "search Area" button was instead next to the "reset" button (for all viewports) in order to improve the ability of the user to easily perform multiple searches.

+wireframes had not been uploaded to the current repository.
+This was amended.

 ### VALIDATOR W3: